Technologicat/extrafeathers/README.md

   = E : (symm ∇) u + τ E : (symm ∇) V
   =: ℒ(u) + τ ℒ(V)
 ```
-which is of the same form as the standard Lagrangean constitutive law, but is actually Eulerian.
+which is of the same form as the standard Lagrangean constitutive law, but this law is actually Eulerian.
 Both `u` and `V` are written using Eulerian descriptions in the laboratory frame, and also the `∇` is taken in spatial coordinates.
 There is no axial motion term, because it is absorbed by the definition of `V`.

 Since we are modeling a viscoelastic solid, we need the displacement `u`.
 It is obtained by solving the first-order transport PDE
 ```